 —Pope Emeritus Benedict XVI, to artists gathered in the Sistine Chapel (2009)

 In his message at the annual meeting of Pontifical Academies, Pope Francis spoke of ‘sparks of beauty and love’ as necessary to heal and mend humanity.
-Drawing on Pope Francis' insights (and those of his predecessors) that ‘sparks of beauty’ can change the world, this series of talks and resources will encourage a holistic, Catholic and grounded approach to faith and life.
-By seeking out the insights of speakers from a variety of fields—art, science, music, literature, sport—the program seeks to encourage a new imagining to Catholic spirituality in 21st century Australia.
+In dialogue with speakers from a variety of fields – art, science, music, literature, sport – the Sparks of Beauty series seeks to encourage a new imagining to Catholic spirituality in 21st century Australia.

-A conversation with Vatican astronomer Br Guy Consolmagno SJ at Federation Square Melbourne
+Exploring the Skies with Vatican astronomer Br Guy Consolmagno SJ

 “Only by discovering other planets, do we have a really good idea of understanding what it is to be a planet. ...
 Only by discovering life elsewhere will we really understand what makes life, life. ...
 I’m not afraid of finding other intelligences out there—I’m thrilled.
 I’m not afraid when something in my science challenges something I’d assumed all along in my faith, because I’ll tell you what happens all the time in my science—this bit of science challenges this bit of science, and I don’t throw my hands up and say, “‘The heck with science,”’ but say instead, “‘Wow”, which we know is the first step to a scientific breakthrough... to be able to say “I thought I understood God, but now I see something that makes me realize my picture of God was way too small.”